saucelabs/sauce-docs/docs/dev/test-configuration-options.md

       padding: '0.2rem',
     }}>{children}</span> );

-See the [Sauce Labs Platform Configurator](https://wiki.saucelabs.com/display/DOCS/Platform+Configurator) to generate the basic code necessary for executing a test.
-Those settings as well as all valid parameters are described below.
+See the [Sauce Labs Platform Configurator](https://wiki.saucelabs.com/display/DOCS/Platform+Configurator) to generate the code for setting the capabilities to execute a test.

 Depending on which environment you are running tests in, different options, also known as **Capabilities**, are required.
 There are different sets of capabilities for different environments, which can be combined.
 Some of these setting are required for a test to run in a given environment, while some are optional.
 * **[W3C Capabilities:](#browser-w3c-capabilities--optional)** Required for any test using Selenium or Appium to communicate with the browser.
 W3C capabilities are universal capabilities for any test, and are usually combined with additional capabilities